Gas Home Safety Tips

 -

 - Keep gasoline ONLY in an approved gasoline container.
 Never fill gasoline containers to the top.
 Allow room for vapor expansion.
 Make sure the container is tightly sealed.
-Never store gasoline in unapproved containers like plastic milk jugs or glass containers.

 - Keep gasoline and other flammable liquids away from children.